SML0127/DistributedWeb-Crawler-and-Data-Management-Systemfor-Web-Data/README.md

 ------------

-### It is a root github repository for an end-to-end system for extracting, maintaining, and publishing data on the web.
-### Our system mainly provides the following services through the GUI.
+## Our system mainly provides the following services through the GUI.

 - Easily Create and manage workflow for crawling.
 - Crawl and parse in a distributed environment.
 - View maintenance in database and target sites.
 - Register schedule for crawl and view maintenance.

 <br>